FAQ on Cord Blood Banking

 - Hepatitis B Core Antibody (Anti-HBc (Total))

-Contact us at our 24-Hour Hotline (65) 6238 0808 to make an appointment with our Cord Blood Banking Consultant.
+Contact us at our 24-Hour Hotline (65) 6238 0808 to make a non-obligatory appointment with our friendly Cord Blood Banking Consultants.

 *If you are due within the next 4 - 6 weeks, we strongly recommend you to contact us immediately for enrolment because this will ensure all necessary steps are completed before your baby's arrival.